emarcey/cicerone/glossary/brewing.md

 			* Ales can include other malts (e.g. wheat), pure sugars, and colorants made from sugars
 		* Bavarian version still restrictive
 			* Additional allowances for malted wheat and malted rye in top-fermented beers only
+* **Roasted Malt:** a category of specialty malts that have been roasted at high temperature and traditionally includes biscuit, caramel, crystal, brown, chocolate, black patent, black malts, as well as roasted barley
+	* purpose of roasting is to create unique colors, flavors, aromas through intense Maillard reactions
 * **Saccharification:** the process of breaking a complex carbohydrate (such as starch or cellulose) into its monosaccharide components
 * **Sparging:** process of rinsing mash grain bed to extract as much sugar from grain as possible, without extracting tannins in the process
 * **Speise:** a mix of wort and yeast used instead of priming sugar for bottle conditioning by German brewers.
 Common in traditional hefeweizen
+* **Steeping:** first stage of malting, in which barley is submerged in water to trigger growth in kernels
 * **Top Cropping:** also known as skimming
 	* the process of harvesting yeast from the top of an open fermentation vessel during primary fermentation, to ensure a collection of healthy, "top-fermenting" yeast
 	* collected yeast is used in following fermentations, or sold to other breweries, distilleries, farms